 - Problems with Coordination

-Many of these signs may occur when your baby eats foods or formula that his or her body cannot break down.
+Many of these signs may occur when your baby eats foods or formula that their body cannot break down.
 They can be triggered by long periods of time without eating, illnesses, and infections.

 If your baby shows any of these signs, be sure to contact your baby’s health care provider immediately.

-Your baby may need to follow a low-protein diet to avoid certain foods that he or she cannot break down.
+Your baby may need to follow a low-protein diet to avoid certain foods that they cannot break down.
 A dietician or nutritionist can help you plan the appropriate diet for your child’s healthy growth.

 Your baby’s doctor might also recommend special formulas and foods for children with hyperornithinemia-hyperammonemia-homocitrullinuria syndrome (HHH).
 These formulas will likely need to continue through adulthood.